xuanwang91/xuanwang91.github.io/_teaching/2023-Spring-CS5814-Intro-DL.md

 ## Lecture Schedule
 This is a tentative lecture schedule.
-All the slides, homework assignments, and exams will be released on Canvas.
+All the slides and homework assignments will be released on Canvas.

 | Date | Topic and Slides | Events |
 |---|---|---|